jezzsantos/automate/docs/tutorial.md

 ## Make your first pattern

+!!! info
-> For this example, we are going to assume that you have the following arbitrary files and folders in the current directory (where you are running this tool).
+    For this example, we are going to assume that you have the following arbitrary files and folders in the current directory (where you are running this tool).
 You can adjust the commands below to suit the files of your specific codebase (there is nothing specific about the specific files we show you here, they can be anything you want).

 ```
     .